algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 **Graph Construction**:
 A weighted graph is constructed, where:
-10 global nodes are determined as the graphs' edges.
+Several global nodes are determined as the graphs' edges.
 These nodes are connected to every single node, and connections are stored in a list.

 The edges are handled as a structure: